 Once each string is “in tune”, it then has to be harmonized with the other five for music to happen.
 We have all heard what an out of tune guitar sounds like, much like a group of people not understanding each other or playing their role in harmony.

-Finally, as all these things are in place, music will happen.
-The team will perform as in unison creating value greater than the ability of each string to produce melody, or each team member to drive an organization forward.
+Finally, when all these things are in place, music will happen.
+The team will perform as in unison creating value greater than the ability of each string to produce melody, or each team member to drive an organisation forward.
 This might appear as a stretched analogy, but I know music lovers will appreciate.